MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

 ## Lab scenario

-You need to implement Windows Virtual Desktop profile management in an Active Directory Domain Services (AD DS) environment.
+You need to implement Azure Virtual Desktop profile management in an Active Directory Domain Services (AD DS) environment.

 ## Objectives

 After completing this lab, you will be able to:

-- Implement FSLogix based profiles for Windows Virtual Desktop
+- Implement FSLogix based profiles for Azure Virtual Desktop

 ## Lab files